 4K for Cancer: enhancing lives by supporting, educating and connecting young adults, and their loved ones, affected by cancer Seeking cyclists.
 We just completed our tenth summer of running cross country (Baltimore to San Francisco) rides.
 Each ride typically has 30 college-aged cyclists.
 We added two additional cross country rides - Baltimore to Seattle and Baltimore to Portland with a total of between 90 and 120 riders.
 During the ride we visit cancer patients, cancer centers, hospices, churches, community centers, and colleges with the goal of uniting communities in the fight against cancer.
 Find out more on their websites - www.4kforcancer.org and cycleinspireunite.org.
 When: Dates vary based on trips Where: Cross-Country Contact: David Conover at firstname.lastname@example.org

-Baltimore Humane Society: providing a temporary home, a safe refuge, and care for unwanted and homeless animals Seeking Adoption Event Volunteers who enjoy talking to people, have a strong desire to help homeless dogs and cats find a home, and can give at least one weekend day each month.
+Baltimore Humane Society: providing a temporary home, a safe refuge, and care for unwanted and homeless animals Seeking volunteers to work one-on-one with animals in shelters and adoption event Volunteers who enjoy talking to people, have a strong desire to help homeless dogs and cats find a home, and can give at least one weekend day each month.
 The Baltimore Humane Society attends adoption events at all sorts of venues including pet stores, Wal-Mart, farmer's markets, fairs, and festivals.
 These are great opportunities for us to make the public aware of our work and to find potential homes for our homeless dogs and cats.
 Requirements: willing to give up your day; have a car; take two dog handling classes and one event training class.
-When: flexible Where: flexible Contact: Wendy at 410-833-8834 ext.
+When: flexible Where: flexible Contact: Wendy Goldband at 410-833-8848 ext.
 202 or firstname.lastname@example.org

 Eat Healthy Live Healthy Urban Garden: aiming to provide fresh produce and educational opportunities to the Cherry Hill community of south Baltimore Seeking volunteers to perform hands-on tasks such as weeding, planting, and landscaping.
 Volunteer work will be performed outside, in the garden, under the guidance of the program director and resident farmers.
 No prior knowledge required; just a willingness to learn and work!
 Come for all or part of the shift.
 This opportunity is ongoing, but one-time volunteers are welcome.
 Don’t see anything that’s right for you?
 Let us know what your skills and interests are, and we will figure out how to put you to work.
 All are welcome to volunteer at this site, regardless of age or ability.
 Children should be accompanied by an adult.
 Training and equipment will be provided for all volunteers.
 Please wear closed toe shoes, long pants, and sunscreen and a hat to protect from the sun.
 When: Saturdays, 9am – 1pm | Weekdays as scheduled (contact Juanita) Where: 900 Cherry Hill Road (at Veronica Avenue) Contact: Juanita Ewell at 410-355-1020